18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 #### Concerns and challenges

-They will ask questions about how the Draft Standards will be maintained and how they will integrate with existing technology stacks and work-fl ows.
+They will ask questions about how the Draft Standards will be maintained and how they will integrate with existing technology stacks and work-flows.

 <img src={{site.baseurl}}/assets/blog/web-design-standards/macgyver.jpg alt="A monitor duct taped together." width="400px">